csaf-poc/csaf_distribution/docs/csaf_checker.md

   -i, --ignorepattern=PATTERN           Do not download files if their URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields
       --validator=URL                   URL to validate documents remotely
-      --validatorcache=FILE             FILE to cache remote validations
+      --validator_cache=FILE            FILE to cache remote validations
-      --validatorpreset=                One or more presets to validate remotely (default: [mandatory]) -c, --config=TOML-FILE                Path to config TOML file
+      --validator_preset=               One or more presets to validate remotely (default: [mandatory]) -c, --config=TOML-FILE                Path to config TOML file

 Help Options: